Skip to content

 new Elysia()

-.post("/api/challenge", () => {
+.post("/cap/challenge", async () => {

-return cap.createChallenge();
+return await cap.createChallenge();

 })

-.post("/api/redeem", async ({ body, set }) => {
+.post("/cap/redeem", async ({ body, set }) => {

 const { token, solutions } = body;